The Meaning of Connascent

 “Two software components are connascent if a change in one would require the other to be modified in order to maintain the overall correctness of the system.”

-Page-Jones explicitly acknowledged his deliberate choice of the archaic term: “I chose the word 'connascence' from the Latin roots meaning 'born together.'
+Page-Jones picked the word on purpose.
+In his own words: “I chose the word 'connascence' from the Latin roots meaning 'born together.'
 It is etymologically close to the French 'connaissance' meaning knowledge, awareness or consciousness.”
-This represents a rare case of semantic resurrection—an obsolete word deliberately revived because its core meaning proved ideally suited to a new technical concept.
+Reviving a dead word for a technical concept is uncommon.
+Reviving one whose literal meaning is already exactly what you want is rarer still.

 Three Dimensions of Connascence